pootle/piCameraWeb/README.md

 A video recorder that creates a video when triggered with a few seconds of video before and after the trigger

+Note that after an extensive update to improve the software, the docs are somewhat out of date temorarily.

 [More documentaton is available here.](https://picamdocs.readthedocs.io/en/latest/)